GauravMohan1/emotion_face_tracker/README.md

-# YOLO Object Tracking
+# Emotion Tracker

-This workflow runs YOLOv5 on a video and tracks the objects using the SORT algorithm.
+This workflow splits a video into frames, detects faces using the MediaPipe face recognition module, detects emotions using DeepFace on the detected face images, and tracks the objects using the SORT algorithm.

 ## Deploying
-Follow our [getting started guide](https://www.sievedata.com/dashboard/welcome) to get your Sieve API key and install the Sieve Python client.
+Follow the [getting started guide](https://www.sievedata.com/dashboard/welcome) to get your Sieve API key and install the Sieve Python client.

 1. Export API keys & install Python client
 ```